47 °F / 9 °C

 Newcastle Cruise Terminal

 In September 2016, the NSW Government announced its plans for constructing a new, purposefully-built cruise terminal.
-The new (AUD 12,7 million) facility was built at Channel Berth and has capacity to handle large-sized cruise vessels (with LOA length up to 300 m / 984 ft).
+The new (AUD 12,7 million) facility was planned to be built at Channel Berth and to provide berthing for large-sized vessels (with LOA length up to 300 m / 984 ft).
 Its specifications are similar to Port Sydney's White Bay Terminal.
 The project was funded by "Restart NSW Hunter Infrastructure Investment Fund".

 Port Newcastle cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Newcastle, NSW Australia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.